knarasimhar/sharepointDevelopment/SPAPIDetail.md

   Request parameters:

              listname: optional set to null
-             eventuser : send the sharepoint/login user name as parameter
+             eventuser : send the user role name which is mapped in user creation.

   Response output: